dataplaywithvenkat/Excel_for_Business_Specilization/README.md

 - **Identical Structure:** The workbooks you are summing must have an identical structure for the 3D formula to work correctly.

 ## Linking Workbooks
-# Linking Workbooks in Excel

-## Introduction
-In collaborative environments, you often need to work with data spread across multiple workbooks.
-Excel facilitates this through workbook linking.
-This guide will show you how to link workbooks to summarize data from multiple sources.

-## Steps to Link Workbooks

 ### 1. Preparing Your Workbooks
 1. **Open Workbooks**: Ensure you have opened `W1_LinkingWorkbooks.xlsx` and closed any other open workbooks.